-God does reward and punish, but it is not obvious to us on a day-to-day basis.
+God does reward and punish, but it is not always obvious to us on a day-to-day basis.
 This way, many ignore God or openly reject Him.
 But others desire to love Him completely, even when they don’t understand the things that happen to them.
 And that is exactly what God is after.
 That kind of love fills God’s mighty heart with joy.

 The opposite is also true.
 When God’s children turn from Him despite His faithfulness and goodness, He is grieved.
 When sinners refuse His gift of salvation, paid for at such a cost, it cuts Him deeply.

 Read the Old Testament from God’s point of view, and you can witness the pain He felt.
-For centuries God showered rich blessings upon His precious Israelites.
+For centuries God showered rich blessings upon His precious people, the nation of Israel.
 He promised to continue to bless them if they would only be faithful to Him.
 And He promised just as sure punishment if they turned to other gods.
 In spite of the warning, the Jews consistently, repeatedly ran after other gods.
 Yet as we scan the pages of His Word, we sense God’s dragging His feet in His dealings with them.
 The rod of punishment moved very slowly in His hand.
 God never compromised His holiness, but His slowness to act gives us a glimpse of His patience and His yearning for His children to turn back to Him.

 The nation of Israel knew well the benefits of God’s mercy and patience in dealing with them.
 Yet those beneficiaries of God’s patience could not understand when God turned that patience toward their enemies.